ctfer-io/chall-manager/webdocs/challmaker-guides/software-development-kit/index.md

 {{< alert title="Requirements" color="warning" >}}
 To use ingresses, make sure your Kubernetes cluster can deal with them: have an ingress controller (e.g. [Traefik](https://traefik.io/)), and DNS resolution points to the Kubernetes cluster.
 {{< /alert >}}

-{{< imgproc kubernetes-exposedmultipod Fit "800x800" >}}
-The Kubernetes ExposedMultipod architecture for deployed resources.
-{{< /imgproc >}}

-The ExposedMultipod is a generalization of the [ExposedMonopod](#kubernetes-exposedmonopod) with \[n\] containers.
-In fact, the later's implementation passes its container to the first as a network of a single container.